Human Capital Management (MS)

 Program Description

-All students take a set of core courses, which provide a solid foundation of HR business knowledge and skills.
-This core knowledge is complemented with electives in which students can self-select their areas of expertise based upon personal interests and professional goals.
-Finally, a required capstone experience allows students to synthesize the knowledge which they have acquired either through an extensive business simulation conducted in the special project course or by completing a thesis.
+All students take a set of core courses, starting with a required 5-day immersion course, providing a solid foundation of HR business knowledge and skills.
+This core knowledge is complemented with electives where students can self-select their areas of expertise based upon personal interests and professional goals.
+Lastly, a required capstone experience allows students to synthesize the knowledge acquired throughout the program either through an extensive business simulation conducted in the special project course, or by completing a thesis.

 Admissions